 Male Life History

-Sexual maturity varies widely among individuals, with the earliest being around 7 and the latest being around 12 years old.
-When males reach sexual maturity, only the most dominant one has large cheek folds on both sides of the face called “flanges”, which means “protruding part”.
+Sexual maturity varies widely among individuals, with the age range being around 7- 12 years in captivity and around 12 years in the wild.
+When males reach sexual maturity, only the dominant ones have large cheek folds on both sides of the face called “flanges”, which means “protruding part”.

 Flange and Development

 Flanges are used to intimidate other males who try to invade their territory (migratory zone), or to show females their reproductive capabilities.
 Furthermore, flanges have the effect of making them look bigger than their actual size.
 Males with flanges are technically called “flanged males” and those without flanges are called “unflanged males”.
+Unflanged males are also sexually mature and have reproductive capabilities with reports of them having fathered offspring even in the wild.
 It is interesting that the flange in males develops not according to age, but according to social dominance.
 It is not the case that all unflanged males eventually grow up and develop flanges.
 (Maggioncalda, et al. 1999).
 For example, suppose that there are several male orangutans in that area.
 The dominant flange male in the area is no longer there due to migration from its area or due to death etc. Then one male orangutan in that area, who is aware that he will be the next dominant male, will develop its flange.
 In this process, the level of testosterone, a type of male hormone/growth hormone spikes.
 On the other hand, males who are aware of their inferiority continue to suppress the development of the flange.
 Thereby, some male orangutans remain unflanged for rest of their lives.